 This page includes the Surrey-specific data from the national 2021 Census release which has been prepared by the SCC Population Insight team.
-A summary of the disability data from the 2021 Census will be available in due course.
+A summary of the disability data from the 2021 Census has also been produced and is available on Surrey-i.

 As stated by the Office for National Statistics: 'To identify disability in England and Wales, [the Census] asked people "Do you have any physical or mental health conditions or illnesses lasting or expected to last 12 months or more?".
 If they answered yes, a further question "Do any of your conditions or illnesses reduce your ability to carry out day-to-day activities?" was presented.
 The identification of disability differs from the 2011 Census question used, which asked "Are your day-to-day activities limited because of a health problem or disability which has lasted, or expected to last, at least 12 months?".'